SuperBro1002/AdventurePrototype/README.md

 - **4+ scenes based on `AdventureScene`**: unsatisfied (name at least 4 of the classes).
 - **2+ scenes *not* based on `AdventureScene`**: unsatisfied (name the classes).
 - **2+ methods or other enhancement added to the adventure game engine to simplify my scenes**:
-    - Enhancement 1: unsatisfied (name the method and explain the use of it).
+    - Enhancement 1: Created shake method to simplify tweens.
     - Enhancement 2: unsatisfied (name the method and explain the use of it).

 Experience requirements: